-Over 12,000 years ago, woolly mammoths roamed across a vast arctic tundra.
+Over 12,000 years ago, woolly mammoths roamed across a vast Arctic tundra.
 At around 10 feet tall, they dominated the icy, grassy landscape.
-Their tusks alone could stretch to four metres long.
+Their tusks alone could grow to four metres long.

 Scientists from Kindai University in Osaka say they have made a “significant step towards bringing mammoths back from the dead”.

-The team took cells from the muscles of a mammoth named Yuka, who was discovered frozen in Siberian permafrost after more than 28,000 years.
+The team took cells from the muscles of a mammoth named Yuka, that was discovered frozen in Siberian permafrost after more than 28,000 years.

 When the DNA was injected into a mouse egg cell, the scientists were amazed to see “signs of biological activity”.
 This suggests that the dead DNA could one day be resurrected in a living mammal.